TwasimodoK/Geochemical-Clustering-PCA-QGIS/README.md

 * **Exploration Targeting**: Clusters with high Au & As can be prioritised for gold exploration.
 * **Geological Mapping**: Helps distinguish lithological units with similar chemistry.
 * **Anomaly Detection**: Isolates unusual samples that don’t match background geochemistry.

 ---

-This structure makes your results **look professional, geologically meaningful, and data-science-focused** — perfect for both recruiters and IIRS evaluators.

----

-If you want, I can now **add plots** (scatter, heatmap, map) into this README so your GitHub page also has visuals — which will make it stand out even more.

-Do you want me to prepare that enhanced README with visuals?

----